 While we are big fans of LED retrofit bulbs, we have heard numerous horror stories where people have spent hundreds or even thousands of dollars on LED bulbs, only to get burned due to high failure rates and poor illumination intensity.
 We recommend sticking to either Minleon USA LED retrofit bulbs or Christmas USA LED retrofit bulbs.
 These are the only two manufacturers we use for our own installation jobs and haven't found any other bulbs on the market that hold up as well as bulbs from these two high-quality manufacturers.

 Despite the advantages of LED retrofit bulbs, you may have to settle for incandescent bulbs due to budget constraints.
 There's a big price difference between LED and incandescent bulbs and sometimes there's just not enough money to make the investment into LEDs.
 The good news with incandescent bulbs is that because they do not contain any of the complex electronics that LEDs do, there's not much of a difference in the bulbs from one manufacturer to another.
 So for incandescent bulbs, it's not necessary to pay more in order to get a decent quality bulb.

-When it comes to perimeter light line, the completed project is only as good as the clips you use.
-Picking the wrong clips, or going with a low cost retail grade clip can quickly ruin all your hard work.
+When it comes to the perimeter light line, the completed project is only as good as the clips you use.
+Picking the wrong clips, or going with a low-cost retail grade clip can quickly ruin all your hard work.
 Nothing looks better than clean, straight perimeter light lines.

 In order to achieve a professional look using light line, there are a few things to keep in mind:

-- One clip per socket, regardless how close the spacing between sockets.
+- One clip per socket, regardless of how close the spacing between sockets.

 - Use the correct clip for the type of structure you are attaching the empty socket light line to.